-In the active transport, the molecules are carried from the region of lower concentration gradient to the region of the lower concentration gradient.
+In the active transport, the molecules are carried from the region of lower concentration gradient to the region of the higher concentration gradient.
 In this process, the molecules are the pump in the upward direction, and it is the unidirectional process, and therefore this process requires energy in the form of ATP also known as Adenosine triphosphate.

 The larger cells and molecules like proteins, lipids, sugars, etc. are being transported through this system.
 Active transport is classified into two categories, like primary active transport and secondary active transport.
 In the primary active transport, the proteins present in trans-membrane identify the substance which is to be transported and then by using chemical energy ATP, pump these molecules to their respective place.

-Sodium/potassium pump (Na+/K+ ATPase), is the best example of the active primary transport.
+Sodium/potassium pump (Na+/K+ ATPase), is the best example of active primary transport.
 In this, the trans-membrane proteins present on the cell membrane recognized the extracellular fluid requirement of the cell and pumped the molecules to be transported.
 The energy for this motion is provided by the hydrolysis of ATP.
 In all three sodium ions are moved out of the cell, and two potassium ions are moved into the cells.